BabylonJS/Documentation/content/start/chap1/first_viewer.md

+---
+title: Getting Started - Chapter 1 - Enhancing Your Website
+image:
+description: Continue your first steps into Babylon.js by enhancing your first website.
+keywords: welcome, babylon.js, getting started, start, chapter 1, first site
+further-reading:
+video-overview:
+video-content:
+---

 # Getting Started - Enhancing Your Website

-# Viewing a Model on a Web Page.
+## Viewing a Model on a Web Page.
 Provided the file type is one recognized by Babylon.js then you can use the Babylon.js [Viewer]() to display your scene or model on a web page using the *&lt;babylon&gt;* element.
 Examples of suitable file types are *.babylon*, *.gltf* and *glb* with *.glb* recommended.
 It makes no difference whether the scene was built with Babylon.js or created with your favorite design software.
 The *&lt;babylon&gt;* element will be sized to fit its container.

 In order to use the Viewer you need to add its code to your HTML page in a *&lt;script&gt;* element